Saptak10/HighWay-Delite-Assignment/README.md

 - Technologies used are Reactjs, Material UI, Redux ToolKit, Axios, CSS, react-toastify, styled-components.
 - The home page displays all the products,
-- Items can be added to the cart,
-- Items can modified and removed from cart
+- Items can be added, modified and removed from the cart,
 - Redux Toolkit is used for global state management
 - React router dom to manage the routing
 - various react hooks like useState(for state update), useEffect(for data rendering) is used